 China is currently going through major economic reforms, changing course from relying on exports and manufacturing to a model with domestic consumption and the service sector at heart.
 This goes hand in hand with growing competition between increasingly capable Chinese companies, both in China and across the globe.

 Increased buying power, rapid urbanisation and improved connectivity have opened up countless business opportunities for international companies.
 The country’s efforts to address environmental issues and transition to a more circular economy will also present numerous possibilities, for example in the energy and clean tech sectors.
-In addition, there is a certain emphasis on many other areas where Sweden is at the forefront, including health care and life science, automotive and transportation, and industrial equipment.
+In addition, there is an emphasis on many other areas where Sweden is at the forefront, including health care and life science, automotive and transportation, and industrial equipment.